How VC's See You

 • No prior experience necessary: the numbers tell the story

-• But before there are numbers: intelligence, ability to learn and change course quickly, great engineers, unique consumer insights, and drivers (personality description)
+• Before there are numbers: intelligence, ability to learn and pivot quickly, great engineers, unique consumer insights, and drivers (personality description)

 • See prior: 24/7, fearlessness, belief in oneself